sheygs/wallet-system/README.md

 #### Postman Documentation

-- Please see `/postman_docs` on the root directory.
+- Please see `/postman_docs` on the root directory OR
+- Navigate to `http://localhost:4000/docs` on your computer to view the openapi documentation.

 ### Improvement Points